 Read premium lists carefully so that the correct number of specimens are exhibited in each class.
 There is no “correct” number of items for all events, and each committee is responsible for establishing its own requirements.
 The number of items required for any display, however, should be clearly listed in the fair catalog.

 How many vegetables in a display?

-When in charge of determining the number of vegetables to be required in each display, remember that the larger and heavier the product, the fewer items normally required.
-Therefore, large watermelons, pumpkins and winter squash are often shown as single specimens.
+When in charge of determining the number of vegetables to be required in each display, remember that normally the larger and heavier the product, the fewer specimens required.
+Therefore, large watermelons, muskmelons, pumpkins and winter squash are often shown as single specimens.

 Vegetables of smaller size normally are shown in groups of three to six.
 Small pumpkins, eggplant and small winter squash may be shown in groups of three, while vegetables such as tomato, cucumber and pepper normally are shown in groups of four to six.

 Root crops more often are shown in groups of eight to 12.
 Because crops such as potatoes, onions, carrots and beets are more variable in shape and development, a larger sample is necessary for a better evaluation.

 For crops that are very productive and relatively uniform, an even larger sample is necessary.
 Therefore, such items as snap beans or cherry tomatoes are displayed in groups of 18 to 24.

 Leafy vegetables, such as cabbage or lettuce, usually are shown as single heads, but when leaves are cut individually, such as for chard or rhubarb, about six to 12 stems should be in each display.